madchap/pres/PITCHME.md

 - Always-on "Designated ops" in "solutions" team |
 - Still in the early days of rolling out DevSecOps |

----
- <span style="color:gray">Back to the future</span>
-* I've been told DevOps was like back in the 70's and 80's, but I am too young to remember :-)

 ![ITIL is evil](assets/ITILisevil_avg.png)

 ---